Mehtab Hossain: East Bengal

 Hossain joined East Bengal in 2007.
 He had 255 appearances for the club over a span of ten years.

 Kerala Blasters

 On 2014, he was picked by Kerala Blasters FC of Indian Super League on a three years contract.

 Jamshedpur

-On 23 July 2017, Hossain was selected in the third round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League season.
+On 23 July 2017, Hossain was selected in the third round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League.
 He made his debut for the club during the first ever match on 18 November 2017 against NorthEast United.
 He started the match and played 69 minutes as Jamshedpur drew 0–0.

 Mohun Bagan

 After ending the season with Jamshedpur, Hossain reportedly decided not to renew his contract with the club since he wanted to return to Kolkata and be near his family.
 Despite stating previously that he would like to return to East Bengal, it was reported that he was in talks with Mohun Bagan.
 Then, on 22 May 2018, it was officially announced that Hossain had signed with Mohun Bagan, after last playing for them 12 years prior.

 In 2021, he came out of retirement to play for Madan Maharaj FC in the I-League Qualifiers where he is also the mentor.